Search for

 Commercial airliners stored at Mojave Airport

 These sites and others like them are used for temporary storage of surplus airliners during periods of decreased air travel, such as during the recession of the early 1990s or in the wake of the September 11 terrorist attacks.
 Aircraft sent to these locations usually remain there for a few months or years awaiting sale to other airlines or to scrapyards.
-More information on major storage sites and the aircraft they contain is available at Cactus Wings.
 To learn more about "boneyards" up close, we recommend taking a guided tour of the AMARC facility at Davis-Monthan.
 Tours are scheduled every weekday through the Pima Air & Space Museum.

 - answer by Jayme O'Sullivan, 10 June 2001